 Remember, the FAFSA form is not a “one-and-done” event.
 You must complete a FAFSA form each school year.

 Fill out the Student Demographics section.

 The Student Demographics section includes your name, date of birth, etc. If you either completed the FAFSA form in the past or logged into the FAFSA form with your FSA ID, most of your personal information will prepopulate to save you time.
 Make sure you enter your personal information exactly as it appears on your Social Security card.
 (That’s right, no nicknames.)

-Remember that the FAFSA form is the student’s application and not yours.
+Parents: Remember that the FAFSA form is the student’s application and not yours.
 When the FAFSA form says “you” or “your,” it’s referring to the student (unless otherwise noted).
 Pay attention to whether you’re asked to provide student or parent information.

 List the schools that will receive your FAFSA® information.

 In the School Selection section, add every school you’re considering, even if you haven’t sent your application or received an acceptance letter.
 It doesn’t hurt your application to add more schools.
 School officials can’t see the other schools.